ellierutherford/HotelBookingSystem/Diary_Eleanor.md

 Update 13/07 - allow logged in users to book rooms using previously created cards, fix cancel logic

 Update 15/07 - users can view past reservations + delete their registration.
 Fixed bug where a booking can be saved to DB before card is added.
-Users can view their credit card details
+Users can view and edit their credit card details, plus add new credit card.

-NEXT -
+All functionality finished, plus secured some dangerous endpoints (modifying card details)

-Allow a user to add a new credit card + modify an existing one
+NEXT: Do all tidy up and work through small improvements.

 Small improvements TODO:
 Make sure you can't register if already logged in
-Make the input in password field in register form **** Fix table UI when booking
+Make the input in password field in register form **** - DONE Fix table UI when booking
 Fix the expiry date in credit card
 Add header to every page